hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * <b>Recommendation System</b>: Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not

+-- SVM
+* SVM has a feature to ignore outliers
+* With Kernel Trick technique, SVM is able to transform non-linear problem into linear problem, by converting lower dimentional input space into higher dimensional space
+* SVM params in Python Scikit-Learn, “kernel”, “gamma” and “C”.
+ * <b>kernel</b>: We have values such as “linear”, “rbf”,”poly” and others (default value is “rbf”).
+Here “rbf” and “poly” are useful for non-linear hyper-plane.
+Suggest to go for linear kernel if you have large number of features (>1000) because it is more likely that the data is linearly separable in high dimensional space.
+Also, you can RBF but do not forget to cross validate for its parameters as to avoid over-fitting.
+ * <b>gamma</b>: Kernel coefficient for ‘rbf’, ‘poly’ and ‘sigmoid’.
+Higher the value of gamma, will try to exact fit the as per training data set i.e. generalization error and cause over-fitting problem.
+ * <b>C</b>: Penalty parameter C of the error term.
+It also controls the trade off between smooth decision boundary and classifying the training points correctly.
+* <b>Pros</b>
+ * It works really well with clear margin of separation
+ * It is effective in high dimensional spaces.
+ * It is effective in cases where number of dimensions is greater than the number of samples.
+ * It uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
+* <b>Cons</b>
+ * It doesn’t perform well, when we have large data set because the required training time is higher
+ * It also doesn’t perform very well, when the data set has more noise i.e. target classes are overlapping
+ * SVM doesn’t directly provide probability estimates, these are calculated using an expensive five-fold cross-validation.
+It is related SVC method of Python scikit-learn library.

 -- Calibration (adjustment)